discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 <p class="warning">Depending on your discord.js version, the `.displayAvatarURL` part may vary.
 On v12, it'll be `.displayAvatarURL()` (a method), and on v11, it'll be `.displayAvatarURL` (a property).
 You can check what version you're running by using the `npm ls discord.js` command in your console.</p>

-That part is simple; we're just recyling the if statement we used in the section above and displaying the link to your avatar.
+That part is simple; just recycle the if statement you used in the section above and displaying the link to your avatar.

 ![avatar command](http://i.imgur.com/3Ilv3lE.png)

 The next part is where it takes a turn - displaying the avatars of all the mentioned users.
 But it's simpler than you may think! `message.mentions.users` returns a Collection (as previously mentioned), which you can loop over in a number of different ways.
-We'll be using `.map()` to loop through, since it allows you to easily collect and store data in a variable in order to send 1 final message in the end, as opposed to multiple.
+You'll be using `.map()` to loop here, since it allows you to easily collect and store data in a variable in order to send 1 final message in the end, as opposed to multiple.

 ```js
 else if (command === 'avatar') {